databendlabs/databend/docs/doc/90-contributing/08-how-to-write-scalar-functions.md

 }
 ```

 As an example, let's consider the addition function used in the query `select 1+2`.
 The `+` token is converted to `Plus`, and the function name needs to be lowercase.
-Therefore, the function name used in registration is `plus`.
+Therefore, the function name used for registration is `plus`.

 ```rust
 with_number_mapped_type!(|NUM_TYPE| match left {